How to Manufacture, Label, and Ship Food Products Like a Pro

 Start by making a list of what you need to include on your packaging according the each level of regulations.
 Once you do that, it's time to start shipping!

 This article was written with the assistance of Carter Regulatory Group.
-Carter Regulatory Group is a regulatory affairs consulting firm in the food and beverage, cosmetics, dietary supplements, and OTC drugs field.
-It provides affordable, practical regulatory solutions for multiple markets both domestically and internationally in over 40 countries.
-Contact Brent at firstname.lastname@example.org or 801-425-8096 to get started.
+Carter Regulatory Group is a regulatory affairs consulting firm in the food and beverage, cosmetic, dietary supplement, and OTC drug fields.
+It provides affordable, practical regulatory solutions for multiple markets both domestically and internationally.
+Contact Brent at email@example.com or 801-425-8096 to get started.

 This article is meant to be used as a labeling guide, it is not an authoritative resource on the latest FDA regulation.
 At the time of publication (August 2018), the information mentioned above is compliant with state and federal laws.
 Please be sure to check government databases for updates or revisions as regulations can change frequently.
 We are not responsible or liable for any actions taken as a result of using the content or resources listed above.